neocliff/my-make-things/README.md

 Note that the `--with-cpu-32=i686 --with-cpu-64=core2` are not required.
 They simply provide default values for the target CPU when building for x86_32 and x86_64 chips.
 We have some baseline requirements we have to meet.

+You may also want to add a `--prefix=/usr` to all the `configure` invocations.
+This is replace existing installs of tools like GCC and Make.
+It also means that `cmake` (assuming you use it) will be able to find the tools.